tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/rest_api.rst

 7. Change the value of the ``platform`` parameter to "landsat" or "sentinel" and verify that the validation message for the ``sensor`` parameter lists the appropriate sensors.

+8. Change the ``platform`` parameter back to "modis".

-8. Repeat this process, adding first the ``product`` parameter and then the ``index parameter`` to confirm that the validation logic is working as expected.
+9. Repeat this process, adding first the ``sensor`` parameter, then the ``product`` parameter to confirm that the validation logic is working as expected.

 7. Validate Dates
 =================